jkang1643/EchoTranslate/AWS_DEPLOYMENT_GUIDE.md

-# AWS Deployment Guide - EchoTranslate
+# AWS Deployment Guide - Exbabel

-This guide will help you deploy EchoTranslate to AWS with:
+This guide will help you deploy Exbabel to AWS with:
 - **Frontend**: S3 + CloudFront (for fast global delivery)
 - **Backend**: EC2 (for WebSocket support)